QuMuLab/python-nnf/README.md

 pip install nnf
 ```

-Only Python 3.7 or higher is currently supported.
+At least Python 3.6 is required.

 # Serialization